NVIDIA/cutlass/media/docs/cpp/quickstart.md

 can be selectively included in the CUTLASS Library by specifying filter strings and wildcard characters when executing CMake.

 Several examples are defined below for convenience.
 They may be combined as a comma-delimited list.
-Compling only the kernels desired reduces compilation time.
+Compiling only the kernels desired reduces compilation time.

 ## GEMM CMake Examples